varalakshmi7991/RISKIDENT/README.md

 https://recruitment@riskident.com

-**Important Node: The above URL will redirect to risk ident official website.
+**Important Note: The above URL will redirect to risk ident official website.
 This issue might be because of the Risk Ident's App gateway redirecting any requests containing the domain as @riskident to actual app rather than deployed one!!).**

 So better use the below one.